bede/hostile/README.md

 # Hostile

-FASTQ decontamination by host subtraction.
-Accepts Illumina or ONT fastq[.gz] input and outputs fastq.gz files.
-Batteries included – downloads and caches a custom human T2T + HLA reference genome to `$XDG_DATA_DIR` when run for the first time.
-Replaces read headers with incrementing integers for privacy and more compressible FASTQs.
-Python package with CLI and Python API.
-Installs with conda/mamba.
-Please see the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.04.547735) for further information, and open a GitHub issue if you encounter problems.
+Hostile performs FASTQ decontamination by host subtraction for short and long reads.
+Accepts Illumina or ONT `fastq[.gz]` input and outputs `fastq.gz` files.
+Batteries are included – Hostile downloads and caches a custom human T2T-CHM13v2.0 + HLA reference genome to `$XDG_DATA_DIR` when run for the first time.
+Hostile replaces read headers with incrementing integers for privacy and more compressible FASTQs.
+Hostile is implemented as a Python package with a CLI and Python API, but heavy lifting is all done by fast compiled code (Minimap2/Bowtie2 and Samtools).
+Please read the [BioRxiv preprint](https://www.biorxiv.org/content/10.1101/2023.07.04.547735) for further information, and open a GitHub issue, [tweet](https://twitter.com/beconsta) or [toot](https://mstdn.science/@bede) me to report bugs or suggest improvements.